awsdocs/amazon-eks-user-guide/doc_source/fargate-pod-configuration.md

 ## Fargate storage<a name="fargate-storage"></a>

+A Pod running on Fargate automatically mounts an Amazon EFS file system\.
+You can't use dynamic persistent volume provisioning with Fargate nodes, but you can use static provisioning\.
+For more information, see [Amazon EFS CSI Driver](https://github.com/kubernetes-sigs/aws-efs-csi-driver/blob/master/docs/README.md) on GitHub\.

-When provisioned, each Pod running on Fargate receives 20 GB of container image layer storage\.
-Pod storage is ephemeral\.
-After a Pod stops, the storage is deleted\.
-New Pods launched onto Fargate on or after May 28, 2020, have encryption of the ephemeral storage volume enabled by default\.
+When provisioned, each Pod running on Fargate receives a default 20 GiB of ephemeral storage\.
+This type of storage is deleted after a Pod stops\.
+New Pods launched onto Fargate have encryption of the ephemeral storage volume enabled by default\.
 The ephemeral Pod storage is encrypted with an AES\-256 encryption algorithm using AWS Fargate managed keys\.

 **Note**
-The usable storage for Amazon EKS Pods that run on Fargate is less than 20 GB because some space is used by the `kubelet` and other Kubernetes modules that are loaded inside the Pod\.
+The default usable storage for Amazon EKS Pods that run on Fargate is less than 20 GiB\.
+This is because some space is used by the `kubelet` and other Kubernetes modules that are loaded inside the Pod\.

+You can increase the total amount of ephemeral storage up to a maximum of 175 GiB\.
+To configure the size with Kubernetes, specify the requests of `ephemeral-storage` resource to each container in a Pod\.
+When Kubernetes schedules Pods, it ensures that the sum of the resource requests for each Pod is less than the capacity of the Fargate task\.
+For more information, see [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) in the Kubernetes documentation\.

+Amazon EKS Fargate provisions more ephemeral storage than requested for the purposes of system use\.
+For example, a request of 100 GiB will provision a Fargate task with 115 GiB ephemeral storage\.